Kingdom of Yugoslavia: Constituent assembly to dictatorship

 On 28 June 1921, the Vidovdan Constitution was passed, establishing a unitary monarchy.
 The pre–World War I traditional regions were abolished and 33 new administrative oblasts (provinces) ruled from the center were instituted.

+In the immediate aftermath, two radical factions of the communists attempted assassinations of government officials.
+The authorities responded with the early August Law on the Protection of the State, which banned the CPY completely.
+The same law would later be used to ban the HRSS.

-During this time, King Peter I died (16 August 1921), and the prince-regent succeeded to the throne as King Alexander I.
+King Peter I died on 16 August 1921, and the prince-regent succeeded to the throne as King Alexander I. He was later known as "Alexander the Unifier".

 Ljubomir Davidović of the Democrats began to have doubts about the wisdom of his party's commitment to centralization and opened up negotiations with the opposition.
 This threatened to provoke a split in his party as his action was opposed by Svetozar Pribićević.
 It also gave Pašić a pretext to end the coalition.
 At first the King gave Pašić a mandate to form a coalition with Pribićević's Democrats.
 However, Pašić offered Pribićević too little for there to be much chance that Pribićević would agree.
 A purely Radical government was formed with a mandate to hold elections.
 The Radicals made gains at the expense of the Democrats but elsewhere there were gains by Radić's Peasant's Party.

 Serb politicians around Radic regarded Serbia as the standard bearer of Yugoslav unity, as the state of Piedmont had been for Italy, or Prussia for the German Empire; a kind of "Greater Serbia".
 Over the following years, Croatian resistance against a Serbo-centric policy increased.